sabrinadowla14/Linux_Server_Configuration/README.md

 # Install Apache:
 `sudo apt-get install apache2`
+## type `52.15.255.82` on URL and can see the apache ubuntu default page.

 # Install the `libapache2-mod-wsgi` package:
 `sudo apt-get install libapache2-mod-wsgi python-dev`

 # Enable mod_wsgi
 'sudo a2enmod wsgi'

+# You then need to configure Apache to handle requests using the WSGI module.
+# Edit the /`etc/apache2/sites-enabled/000-default.conf` file.
+This file tells Apache
+# how to respond to requests, where to find the files for a particular site and much more.
+# add the following line at the end of the <VirtualHost *:80> block, right before the closing </VirtualHost>
+# line: `WSGIScriptAlias / /var/www/html/myapp.wsgi`

 # Start the web server with
 `sudo service apache2 start`